JuliaMath/Interpolations.jl/README.md

 [![Interpolations](http://pkg.julialang.org/badges/Interpolations_0.5.svg)](http://pkg.julialang.org/?pkg=Interpolations)

-This package implements a variety of interpolation schemes for the Julia langauge.
+This package implements a variety of interpolation schemes for the Julia language.
 It has the goals of ease-of-use, broad algorithmic support, and exceptional performance.

-This package is still relatively new.
-Currently its support is best for [B-splines](https://en.wikipedia.org/wiki/B-spline) and also supports irregular grids.
+Currently this package's support is best for [B-splines](https://en.wikipedia.org/wiki/B-spline) and also supports irregular grids.
 However, the API has been designed with intent to support more options.
 Pull-requests are more than welcome!
 It should be noted that the API may continue to evolve over time.

 Other interpolation packages for Julia include:
-- [Grid.jl](https://github.com/timholy/Grid.jl) (the predecessor of this package)
 - [Dierckx.jl](https://github.com/kbarbary/Dierckx.jl)
 - [GridInterpolations.jl](https://github.com/sisl/GridInterpolations.jl)
 - [ApproXD.jl](https://github.com/floswald/ApproXD.jl)